Skip to Main Content

 • The author selects either the standard license (subscription article) or Open Access license.
 If the author chooses Open Access, they are given the option of two Creative Commons licenses (CC-BY or CC-BY NC).

 Unfortunately, articles accepted for publication in Wiley's gold journals are not eligible under this agreement.
-UNBC authors will continue to be charged APCs for accepted articles in this journals.
+UNBC authors will continue to be charged APCs for accepted articles in these journals.

 Collections & Acquisitions Librarian